 Job Title Overview

-- Specialist — This term implies that the position requires a special skill or ability in order to fulfill the essential job functions such as Riding Specialist or Aquatic Specialist.
+- Specialist — This term "specialist" implies that the position requires a special skill or ability in order to fulfill the essential job functions such as in riding specialist or aquatic specialist.

 Job Description Format